-A compelling and chilling suspense novel, which will delight all readers of King's bestselling Hodges Trilogy.
+A compelling and chilling suspense novel, which will delight all readers of King's bestselling BILL HODGES TRILOGY.

 When an eleven-year-old boy is found murdered in a town park, reliable eyewitnesses undeniably point to the town's popular Little League coach, Terry Maitland, as the culprit.
 DNA evidence and fingerprints confirm the crime was committed by this well-loved family man.